Billllll/chadcommit/README.md

 This extension helps you make descriptive commit messages with no hassle.
 It uses ChatGPT 3.5 turbo (10x cheaper than other models) to suggest you a fitting text based on what changes you've staged.
 So you can play with it and find perfect commit or edit it.

+It still cannot generate perfect commits all the time, because lack of context and limits of GPT, so use it mostly as a suggestion.

 ## See it in action

 ![feature X](https://i.imgur.com/3GJmtMC.gif)